barbute/gronk/README.md

 > [!NOTE]
 > Currently the code is a work-in-progress.
 I intend to tie the arm and shooter together into a superstructure class and that class will dictate the state's for those subsystems.

+### TODO
+A personal todo of things to complete

+- [ ] Refactor arm code
+  - [ ] Instead of a set of "states" use goals
+  - [ ] Change how constants and configurations are setup (store the Kraken config object??
+Though then it wouldn't be cross motor compatable soz)
+- [ ] Add intake code
+- [ ] Add flywheel + indexer code
+- [ ] Add superstructure code
+  - [ ] Proper inter-op between subsystems and the supertructure with the drive

 ### AdvantageKit
 This project utilizes [AdvantageKit](https://github.com/Mechanical-Advantage/AdvantageKit), a logging framework developed by FRC [Team 6328](https://www.thebluealliance.com/team/6328).
 Thus, each subsystem is structured to have a hardware and simulation interface.
 For more information about structuring an AdvantageKit project, see [here](https://docs.advantagekit.org/recording-inputs/io-interfaces).